nix-community/home-manager/.github/ISSUE_TEMPLATE.md

 <!--

-Please check if there already exists a relevant issue before creating a new one.
+Don't forget to check if there already exists a relevant issue before creating a new one.

 -->